gaffigan/johnadams/README.md

 # johnadams
-John Adams was the second President of the United States, subsequent to his election as the first Vice President
+John Adams was the second President of the United States, subsequent to his election as the first Vice President (updated)